rundeck/docs/docs/manual/schedules/missedjobfires.md

 Please make sure all the systems in your cluster have the same configuration.
 Otherwise, you may experience unexpected results.

-Configure the misfire marking feature by adding the following settings in [`rundeck-config.properties`](/administration/configuration/config-file-reference.html#rundeck-config-properties):
+Configure the Missed Job marking feature by adding the following settings in [`rundeck-config.properties`](/administration/configuration/config-file-reference.html#rundeck-config-properties):

 ```properties
 #Enable the misfire marking feature